opengeos/HyperCoast/qgis_plugin/README.md

     -   Geology
     -   Chlorophyll-a

+-   **Dockable QGIS Panels**: Open HyperCoast tools as dockable panels that can be tabbed with the QGIS interface.

+-   **Processing Tools**: Run batch-friendly Processing algorithms for RGB composites, single-band exports, spectral indices, and PCA components.

 Before using the plugin, please create a new conda environment to install QGIS and HyperCoast:

 ```bash